COMMUNITY CORRECTIONS OFFICER 2 |

-The Washington State Department of Corrections is seeking a highly motivated and qualified individual for a non-permanent, full time, Community Corrections Officer 2 at the Lakewood Field Office, position #2019.
-The working hours for this position will be Monday thru Friday, 8:00 am to 5:00 pm.
+The Washington State Department of Corrections is seeking a highly motivated and qualified individual for the position of Community Corrections Officer 2 in the Bremerton Field Office.
+This recruitment will be used to fill a full-time permanent opening within Section 4 of the Community Corrections Division.

 Whether the work is inside a prison, in community corrections, or in an administrative office, the Washington State Department of Corrections professional staff experience a high degree of personal satisfaction knowing they are creating environments in which all offenders can learn to make choices that contribute to a safer society.